huang15n/web_development/PHP Fundmentals:Crash Courses.md

 The term scope refers to the places within a script where a particular variable is visible.
 The six basic scope rules in PHP are as follows:
 ■ Built-in superglobal variables are visible everywhere within a script.

 ■ Constants, once declared, are always visible globally; that is, they can be used inside and outside functions.

 ■ Global variables declared in a script are visible throughout that script, but not inside functions.

 ■ Variables inside functions that are declared as global refer to the global variables of the same name.

 ■ Variables created inside functions and declared as static are invisible from outside the function but keep their value between one execution of the function and the next.
-(We explain this idea fully in Chapter 5.)

 ■ Variables created inside functions are local to the function and cease to exist when the function terminates.